 Show busy/free cores for each node

-This commands shows how many cores are allocated and idle for each node.
+This command shows how many cores are allocated and idle for each node.
 We also add the status (idle, allocated, or mixed)

 sinfo -o "%n %T %C"